-After completing the Course Registration Form below, you will be sent a Thank You email with a payment feature.
-You can pay with a debit or credit card through paypal.
+After completing the Course Registration Form, you will be sent a Thank You email with a payment feature.
+You can pay with a debit or credit card.
 Tuition for this course is only $149.
-After payment is made, you will then be directed to the first page of the online course - Bankruptcy Chapter 7.
+After payment is made, you will then be automatically redirected to the first page of the online course - Bankruptcy Chapter 7.
 Please remember to save the link.
 If you navigate away from that page, the link will disappear.
 If you have any questions, please do not hesitate to contact us - 800-515-0496 - firstname.lastname@example.org.
 Learn more about other available FALDP online courses, and please read About our FALDP online courses for information about our policies.

 Learn more about FALDP membership here.

 Many people file for Bankruptcy “Pro se”, that is, without a lawyer.
 A “Bankruptcy Petition Preparer” assists people by preparing their Bankruptcy documents according to the court’s standards and guidelines.
 Because “Bankruptcy Petition Preparers” are not lawyers they cannot provide any legal advice.
 By law, “Bankruptcy Petition Preparers” are considered to be “debt relief agencies” and help people file for relief under the Bankruptcy Code.

 Chapter 7, also known as “liquidation bankruptcy,” is usually what people think of when someone mentions bankruptcy.
 Under Chapter 7, the trustee sells all of the debtor’s nonexempt property in order to wipe out almost all of the debtor’s financial obligations.
 Here is what happens when you file chapter 7 bankruptcy: